HerodotusDev/hdp/README.md

 Integration testing in HDP ensures that the functionality of aggregate functions such as `SUM`, `AVG`, `MIN`, `MAX`, and `COUNT` operates correctly across various numeric fields within the blockchain data structure.
 These functions are designed specifically for numeric data types, ensuring accurate and reliable computations.

-### Testing Environment
+### Integration Test

-Our integration tests utilize `make integration` script to verify the correct operation of each function across the supported fields.
-To execute these tests locally, refer to the [Integration Test Guide](./example/readme.md) for detailed instructions.
+The core soundness of HDP relies on generating the correct input file and running the Cairo program.
+To ensure this, a full integration test flow is necessary to link the pre-processor and processor versions.
+For continuous integration tests, please refer to the [hdp-test](https://github.com/HerodotusDev/hdp-test) repository as it contains all the cases of supported features in table below.

 ### Supported Aggregate Functions